 gospel band that existed one time only for a truly spiritual show

+that uplifted the kneeling drunkards of the Hole.
 After Two Nice Girls broke up, I played the Hole in the Wall more

 often, since I couldn't pack 'em into Liberty Lunch quite like the